 - This document is the Statement of Investment Principles (the "SIP") made by the Trustees of the Spirax-Sarco Executives Retirement Benefit Scheme (the "Trustees" of the "Scheme") in accordance with the requirements of Section 35 of the Pensions Act 1995 (as amended by the Pensions Act 2004 and regulations made under it). - The Trustees will review this SIP at least every three years and without delay after any significant change in investment policy.
+The date this SIP was last reviewed was July 2023, replacing the previous SIP dated November 2021.
 Before finalising this SIP, the Trustees took advice from a suitably qualified firm and consulted Spirax-Sarco Engineering plc (the "Sponsor") and the Scheme Actuary.
 The ultimate power and responsibility for deciding investment policy, however, lies solely with the Trustees.